goji/csrf/README.md

     // framework.
 }

-func SubmitSignupForm(c web.C, w http.ResponseWriter, r *http.Request) {
+func SubmitSignupForm(ctx context.Context, w http.ResponseWriter, r *http.Request) {
     // We can trust that requests making it this far have satisfied
     // our CSRF protection requirements.
 }